smdooley/Html5GamesDevelopmentByExample/README.md

 * Dividing the game into several layers by stacking several canvas elements
 * Mixing the CSS transition animation in a canvas-based game

-## Chapter 6 - Adding Sound Effects to your Games (Handling the audio event on playback completes)
+## Chapter 6 - Adding Sound Effects to your Games

 ### Topics